 Y18/0215/SH – Redlynch House, 19 Hillcrest Road.
 Demolition of existing building (former residential home) and erection of 9 new apartments with associated car parking and amenity areas (resubmission of Y16/0886/SH).
 The application is narrower than the existing building but is taller.
 It will be a terraced 4 storey building at the rear but 3 storey at the front.
 There is much local opposition to the development.
 It was agreed to object on the grounds of: excessive scale, bulk and mass; visual intrusion; insufficient on-site parking; and, the creation of an undesirable precedent for the area.
 Comments submitted and acknowledged.
 Amended plans have been submitted reducing the footprint, ridge height and the number of units by one.
 It was agreed to object on the grounds of: insufficient on-site parking for residents; no visitor parking; and, the creation of an undesirable precedent for the area.
-Awaiting a decision by FHDC.
+Comments submitted and acknowledged.
+Planning permission granted by FHDC planning committee.